-Located in the mountain-rimmed valley between Moreno Valley, and the city of Perris, Perris Recreation area is one of California’s most popular outdoor recreation destinations, providing a great place to escape the heat of the summer and the bustle of city life all year round.
+Located in the mountain-rimmed valley between Moreno Valley and the city of Perris, the Lake Perris Recreation area is one of California’s most popular outdoor recreation destinations, providing a great place to escape the heat of the summer and the bustle of city life all year round.

-Built in the early 1970’s as the last reservoir in the California Water Project, an average of 1.1 million visitors come to the lake each year to enjoy a myriad of recreational activities that takes place in and along the lakes nearly 10 miles of accessible shoreline.
+Built-in the early 1970s as the last reservoir in the California Water Project, an average of 1.1 million visitors come to the lake each year to enjoy a myriad of recreational activities that take place in and along the lake’s nearly 10 miles of accessible shoreline.

 The banks have nearly 300 picnic areas, some with grilling features, and two beaches to go swimming, wading, and windsurfing.
 Each beach has lifeguards on duty from spring until fall, and there are changing rooms, showers, and restrooms available.

-Another hiking trail leads to the scenic overlook at Terri Peak while an equestrian trail veins off to a more underdeveloped area of the Lake Perris State Recreation Area that is a perennial spot for springtime wildflowers.
+Another hiking trail leads to the scenic overlook at Terri Peak.
+In contrast, an equestrian trail leads off to a more underdeveloped area of the Lake Perris State Recreation Area, a perennial spot for springtime wildflowers.
 Ranger-led hikes are conducted during the spring and early summer months.

 For adrenaline junkies, there is Big Rock, a popular rock climbing spot with a giant granite rock approximately 180 feet high.
 It’s popular for most beginning and intermediate climbers but provides some opportunities for that more advanced climber.

 Fishing at Lake Perris

 Lake Perris boasts a variety of fish that bite throughout the year.
 The Department of Fish and Game regularly stocks Lake Perris with Rainbow Trout during the winter months.